ladanez/souliss.github.io-ladanez/_posts/media/2015-07-11-Souliss-with-ESP-step-by-step.md

 I thank you who helped me and hope that this manual and others I'll be doing to be useful to the community.

+Sorry but I have not been able to put pictures in English.

 ## HARDWARE: (I do not specified usb wires, PC and other wires conection.)